tjn2124/Spell-Checker/README.md

 The SpellChecker object will use this dictionary as a reference when checking for spelling errors in a specified input file.
-Every word is converted to lowercase and all punctuation is removed before inserting it into the HashSet. getIncorrectWords(String filename) - This method getIncorrectWords() returns a list of all words in the input file that are incorrectly spelled according to the dictionary.
+Every word is converted to lowercase and all punctuation is removed before inserting it into the HashSet.
+The method getIncorrectWords() returns a list of all words in the input file that are incorrectly spelled according to the dictionary.